 While doing DIY projects can save you a ton of cash, they can’t always guarantee that you’ll save yourself a lot of moments of stress.

 Jennifer Borgh, a destination wedding planner and owner of Borghinvilla Wedding Venue in Jamaica, says to make a resolution now to only DIY items you will have time to do before your wedding.

 “Only DIY items you can do very well,” Borgh says.
 “There is nothing worse than featuring a craft project gone wrong next to your expensive lobster dinner.”

 5. Save Smart

-One of your overall resolutions for 2018 might involve your spending habits and finding ways to cut back on your wedding budget.
+One of your overall resolutions for the new year might involve your spending habits and finding ways to cut back on your wedding budget.
 But Borgh recommends that you make wise decisions about your budget instead of cheap decisions.

 6. Keep a List of What’s Important

-Part of what you can add into your resolution list for next year is a list of things you want to make sure you give a little extra attention to on your wedding day.
+Part of what you can add to your resolutions for the year is a list of things you want to make sure you give a little extra attention to on your wedding day.